 – Incentivize renewals by refunding deposits to existing renters

 – Attract new renters with lower move-in costs

 – Enable remote leasing and eliminate checks with Obligo’s online move-in payment solution

 Being able to get one’s deposit back early does one very valuable thing – it puts cash back in circulation.
 Cash that renters can use to completely, or in large part, cover a full month’s rent.
 If their deposit is equal to one month’s rent, it is a quick, one-to-one exchange.
 Renters get their security deposit back, and then immediately use it to pay rent.
 This gives them a ‘free’ month, where they aren’t forced to tap into their vulnerable or diminishing savings, to cover this expense.
 For those still in employment, it extends their recovery time should COVID-19 eventually negatively impact their employment, forcing them to rely solely on savings.
 For those laid off, a lot can happen in a month, and within 4 weeks they can find an income source that ensures they avoid becoming indebted to their landlord, averting financial problems for both parties.

 For landlords and management

-Returning security deposits cannot increase exposure for landlords.
-While it may initially appear as if landlords will lose the ability to recover expenses after a renter moves out, Obligo provides a system to return deposits safely and securely.
+Refunding security deposits cannot increase exposure for landlords.
+While it may initially appear as if landlords will lose the ability to recover expenses after a renter moves out, Obligo provides a system to refund deposits safely and securely.